hitesh911/Flutter-dev-tasks/README.md

 # Python Developer Task 1 (Python API for File Data Extraction, Database Storage, and IoT Integration)

 ## Requirements
-1. Develop a Python API that fetches data from files, specifically CSV files.
+1. Develop a Python API that fetches data from files, specifically CSV files and store that in database.
-2. Implement functionality to extract and process data from the CSV files.
-3. Store the extracted data in a database for future use.
+2. Make routes to do CRUD operation in data and follow all conventions of RESTfull Api.
+3. Create single route to check current csv or update that on server.
+4. Use any type of authentication to secure the api endpoints.
-4. Utilize advanced Python concepts and best practices for efficient and maintainable code.
+5. Utilize advanced Python concepts and best practices for efficient and maintainable code.
-5. Demonstrate knowledge of networking concepts to handle API requests and responses effectively.
+6. Demonstrate knowledge of networking concepts to handle API requests and responses effectively.
-6. Showcase how Python can be integrated with IoT gateway devices.
+7. Write script to integrated it with IoT gateway devices.
 (Package : paho-mqtt)

 ## Guidelines
 1. Choose a web framework of your choice (e.g., Flask, Django) to build the Python API.